Loading...

 Contribution margin is revenue minus variable cost, and it is the fastest way to see whether additional work actually helps cover fixed cost and create room for profit.

 Operating margin helps judge the business model before financing and tax effects.
-Net margin shows the final bottom line after everything lands.
+Net margin shows the final bottom line after interest, taxes, and non-operating items land.
+Strong operators track both because each answers a different question.

 Priority calculators